Transitional porcelain: Style

 The term "transitional" is usually and most correctly used for one characteristic style made in the period 1620–1683, and arguably for some time afterwards.
 Other styles of porcelain continued to be made, including rather uninspired continuations of Ming styles.
 The true transitional style is finely potted and painted, with a deep blue compared to "violets in milk".
 Many pieces have groups of figures in an extravagant landscape with mountains, clouds, and the moon.
 Although very much in the "Chinese taste", the pieces also appealed to buyers from Japan and Europe, and many were immediately exported.
-Other types of wares were made in the Japanese taste, such as the shonsui wares and the ko sometsuke (古染付け) or "old blue-and white" (the same term is used for Japanese-made versions of the style).
+Other types of wares were made in the Japanese taste, such as the shonsui wares and the or "old blue-and white" (the same term is used for Japanese-made versions of the style).
 The term Tianqi porcelain is mostly used of these types for the Japanese market, from the Tianqi Emperor (r.
 1620–1627).

 The transitional ware of the early Kangxi decades witnessed a move away from designs and aesthetic standards of the painter Dong Qichang to newer tastes typified by the artist Shen Shitong and his use of western perspective.
 The influence of the artist Dong Qichang can be readily seen on ceramic ware of the period with its heavily accented light and dark tones.
 The change to Shen Shitung can be seen in generous vertical washes that create a definite foreground and background contrast.
 The informality of design and shape appealed to Japanese taste and especially those involved in the tea ceremony.

 Palace-ware or imperial-ware has traditionally found many admirers in Europe and America.
 Kangxi reign marks on porcelain are few throughout the ceramic period, but a few can be identified with the pre1677 decades.
 Earlier Ming period marks can frequently be found.
 Their styles closely match the few Kangxi marks that are found and aid in delineating Kangxi transitional porcelain.

 Detail of late Ming vase, 1627–1644, with battle scene from literature.
 Despite the Chinese subject, the vase was exported to Europe.